The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

-We finally consider a scenario in which recoding implies applying a decreasing transformation to words, namely removing vowels.
+We finally consider a scenario in which recoding implies applying a decreasing transformation to word lengths, namely removing vowels.
 Given the invariance properties of $\Psi$ and $\Omega$ (that $\eta$ lacks; \autoref{tab:mathematical_properties_of_scores}), we would expect them to yield approximately the same values for the original and the new scores computed by excluding vowels (while $\eta$ be less robust to that transformation).
 Consistently, the linear regression slopes for both $\Psi$ and $\Omega$ are close to 1, while that of $\eta$ is about 1.4.
-Furthermore, $\eta$ has both the largest standard regression error and the largest intercept (in absolute value).
+Furthermore, $\eta$ has both the largest standard regression error and the largest intercept (in absolute values).

+All the scores experience a decrease after the removal of vowels.
+Note that this is counterintuitive.
+Removal of vowels generally shortens words, i.e. $L$.
+We might jump to the conclusion that a writing system without vowels must be more optimal, but this is not the case.

-All the scores experience a decrease after the removal of values, whose magnitude seems to be negatively associated with the original score.
-Importantly, $\Psi$ and $\Omega$ show a greater stability, but the latter seems to be the most capable of preserving the scores under weak recoding, having the lowest standard error, the highest Pearson correlation, and the smallest intercept.
+Importantly, $\Psi$ and $\Omega$ show greater stability, but the latter seems to be the most capable of preserving the scores under weak recoding, having the lowest standard error, the highest Pearson correlation, and the smallest intercept.
 This is reasonable, given that $\Omega$ is endowed with invariance also under non-linear transformations, and there is no reason to assume that vowels would reduce word lengths in a linear way.
-Indeed, while on average a syllable contains one vowel, syllables can have different lengths, and thus be affected in different ways by the vowels removal.
-In conclusion, $\Psi$ and $\Omega$ are robust to vowel removal but $\Omega$ turns out to be more powerful than $\Psi$ in this respect.
+Indeed, while on average a syllable contains one vowel, syllables can have different lengths, and thus be affected in different ways by the vowels' removal.
+In conclusion, $\Psi$ and $\Omega$ are both robust in the face of vowel removal, with $\Omega$ being most robust in this respect.

-A fundamental conclusion is that we have demonstrated the existence of scores that have the potential to abstract from certain characteristics in the design of a writing system, e.g. how vowels are coded (abjads as in Standard Arabic, where only consonants are code, or the Latin script in Romance languages, which codes for both consonants and vowels).
-Crucially, the choice of the optimality score should be determined by the characteristics of the writing system we want to abstract from, in the customary tension between seeing languages as uniform, or seeing each language as unique, a tension which characterizes language research.
+An important conclusion is that we have demonstrated the existence of scores which abstract away from certain fundamental characteristics in the design of a writing system, e.g. how vowels are coded (abjads as in Standard Arabic, where only consonants are coded, or the Latin script in Romance languages, which codes for both consonants and vowels).
+Crucially, the choice of the optimality score can be guided by the writing characteristics which we want to abstract from.
+In the larger picture, this helps with resolving the customary tension between seeing languages as uniform, or seeing each language as unique, a tension which characterizes language research.